| | | | |

 Then, hot glue them securely to craft sticks.

-Finally, offer your child to explore the textures safely.
+Finally, offer your child the opportunity to explore the textures safely.

 These DIY tactile craft sticks are like texture superheroes, inviting tiny hands to explore a sensory wonderland.
 The roughness of the beans, the smoothness of the feathers, and the gentle rustle of rice create a symphony of sensations to stimulate their tactile sense.
 From boosting their fingertip’s sensitivity to improving their ability to differentiate, these craft sticks are the ultimate champions in promoting tactile development.